Circle of Death

 For example: Anna says, “I choose the category beer brands and I start with Budweiser.”

-Then all the other players have to come up with another beer brand until one cannot think of anymore.
+Then, all the other players must come up with another beer brand until one cannot think of it anymore.
 Whoever stops responding or takes too long to come up with an item in that category must drink:

 Drinking Mate: Choose a player to be your drinking mate.
-Your mate drinks whenever you drink for the rest of the game or until another 8 card is drawn.
+Your mate drinks whenever you drink for the rest of the game or until another 8 cards are drawn.
 Here you go, bud!

-Heaven: Once a 7 card is drawn, all the players must put their hands in the air at once.
+Heaven: Once a 7 card is drawn, all the players must put their hands in the air simultaneously.
 The last player to do so must drink.
 Make sure to raise the roof fast!

 For the Girls: All the female players must drink.